multiversx/mx-api-service/README.md

 ### `npm run start:prod`

 ​
-Runs the app in the production mode .
+Runs the app in the production mode.
 Make requests to [http://localhost:3001](http://localhost:3001).

 ## Running the app